 Students are required to complete a minimum of 40 hours of community involvement as part of the requirements for graduation.

-Community involvement manuals and tracking sheets are available in the Guidance office or click on the link below.
-Students are advised to see their Guidance Counsellor for advice on appropriate volunteer opportunities.
-Students should return the signed forms to the Main Office when they have completed their 40 hours.
+Hard copies of the Student’s Guide to Community Involvement and the Student Community Involvement Activity and Notification Completion Form are also available in the Guidance office.
+Students should return the signed forms to the Guidance Office when they have completed their 40 hours.